To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Loanpad* is one of the safest investments of any asset class available to lenders in the UK.

 I believe lenders are unlikely to lose money from bad debts under any imaginable market conditions, with the possible exception of catastrophes along the lines of a world war.
-This is the only P2P lending company that I have said this for.

 What is Loanpad’s minimum lending amount and how many loans can I lend in?